A Closer Look on Memorization in Tabular Diffusion Model: A Data-Centric Perspective: Preliminary

 To understand the memorization behavior of diffusion-based tabular models, we conducted an empirical analysis using TabDDPM~\cite{kotelnikov2023tabddpm} as a representative example.
 For each real training sample, we quantified sample-level memorization by counting the number of generated samples flagged as its replicas, based on the relative distance ratio criterion.

-\textbf{Obs.1}: As shown in Figure~\ref{fig:long_tail}, the distribution of memorization frequency exhibits a pronounced long-tail pattern.
-While most training samples are rarely memorized, a small subset is memorized far more frequently.
-This indicates an imbalance in how diffusion models recall training data during generation.
+\textbf{Obs.1: Long-tailed Memorization Distribution.} Figure~\ref{fig:long_tail} reveals that memorization frequency follows a highly skewed, long-tail distribution.
+Most training samples are rarely recalled, whereas a small subset is repeatedly memorized across generations.
+This uneven distribution highlights that diffusion models tend to favor specific samples during generation, reflecting an inherent imbalance in how training data are retained.

-\textbf{Obs.2}: The existence of these high-frequency memorized samples suggest that certain instances disproportionately contribute to overall memorization.
-Understanding and characterizing these influential samples is crucial for uncovering the roots of memorization bias and assessing their implications for generation quality and privacy risk.
+\textbf{Obs.2: Influence of High-frequency Samples.} A small number of samples dominate the overall memorization behavior, suggesting that certain instances exert disproportionate influence on model recall.
+Identifying and analyzing these high-frequency samples is key to understanding the origin of memorization bias and evaluating its consequences for both generation quality and potential privacy leakage.